BBai-Tips/bbai/docs/NEW_TOOL.md

 3. **Create the Tool File**: Create a new TypeScript file in the `api/src/llms/tools` directory.
 Name it according to the existing naming convention (e.g., `newToolNameTool.ts`).

+4. **Create Formatter Files**: Create two new files in the `api/src/llms/tools/formatters` directory:
+   - `newToolNameTool.browser.tsx` for browser formatting
+   - `newToolNameTool.console.ts` for console formatting

-4. **Implement the Tool**: Use the gathered information to implement the tool, following the structure of existing tools.
+5. **Implement the Tool**: Use the gathered information to implement the tool, following the structure of existing tools.

+6. **Implement Formatters**: Implement the `formatToolUse` and `formatToolResult` functions in both formatter files.

-5. **Error Handling and Input Validation**: Implement robust error handling and input validation.
+7. **Error Handling and Input Validation**: Implement robust error handling and input validation.

-6. **Integration with LLMToolManager**: Ensure the tool is properly integrated with the LLMToolManager.
+8. **Integration with LLMToolManager**: Ensure the tool is properly integrated with the LLMToolManager.

-7. **Testing**: Create comprehensive tests for the new tool in the `api/tests/t/llms/tools` directory.
+9. **Testing**: Create comprehensive tests for the new tool in the `api/tests/t/llms/tools` directory.
 It is critical to read the TESTING.md file before writing tests to ensure consistency and proper test coverage.

-8. **Documentation**: Add necessary documentation for the tool.
+10. **Documentation**: Add necessary documentation for the tool.

 ## Information Gathering Template